Our Library Policies

 Monetary donations will be deposited into the library's book account and will be used to purchase high quality, current materials that support the curriculum or student interest from our trusted vendors.

 Thank you for your interest in and support of our library program!
-If you are interested in volunteering, please complete a district volunteer application (available at https://www.iowacityschools.org/domain/57) and contact Mrs. Vincent (email@example.com or 319-688-1107) about current opportunities in the library!
+If you are interested in volunteering, please complete a district volunteer application and contact Mrs. Vincent by email or phone, 319-688-1107, about current opportunities in the library!